BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 to determine resource requests.

-To get started with SLURM, lets create new directory in your work directory and copy a submission script template from share directory.
+To get started with SLURM, lets create new directory in your work directory and copy a submission script template from share/scripts directory.

 ```sh
 $ cd /blue/general_workshop/<username>